NREL/EnergyPlus/design/FY2020/NFP-LowTempRadSysSurfTempCtrl.md

 **Rick Strand, University of Illinois at Urbana-Champaign**

  - Original Date: April 29, 2020
- - Revision Date: (none, original version)
+ - Latest Revision Date: May 11, 2020 (Version 4, Design Document)

 ## Justification for New Feature ##